kilon/Gyes/README.txt

 HOW DO I INSTALL GYES ?
 ========================

-After you download the compressed file, uncompress to extract Gyes.py then go to blender and install it like any other Addon. (user preferences -> Addons -> install add on -> Gyes -> enable the add on) .
+After you download the compressed file, uncompress to extract Gyes.py then go to Blender and install it like any other Addon. (user preferences -> Addons -> install add on -> Gyes -> enable the add on) .

 =================
 HOW DO I USE IT ?